GROWTESTQUE Speaker Series Part 3

 A thought provoking conversation bringing together perspectives on the role of visual arts, the art economy, and artistic practice as climate action.

-On September 30th we welcome Matthew Menzies and Beatrice Modisett to our intimate stage to discuss art as a platform for climate activism and introspections on sustainability as an artistic practice, and value creation in a growth minded cultural backdrop.
-Delving into the Extinction Rebellion call to action “No Art on a Dead Planet” alongside a spectrum of interpretations of ecological crisis.
+On September 30th we welcome Matthew Menzies, E.J.
+McAdams, and Beatrice Modisett to our intimate stage to discuss art as a platform for climate activism and introspections on sustainability as an artistic practice, and value creation in a growth minded cultural backdrop.
+Delving into the Extinction Rebellion call to action “No Art on a Dead Planet” we ask - what does the artist’s imaginary do to preserve life?

 Matthew Menzies is a lead organizer with Extinction Rebellion NYC, where he has helped coordinate numerous campaigns and disruptions, including the US Open Coco Gauff semi-final protest (2023), the March to End Fossil Fuels (2023), and the St. Patrick’s Cathedral Easter Vigil for Palestine Liberation.
 Matthew’s Maya heritage and the colonial history of Belize fuel his commitment to combating environmental racism, land theft, and systemic injustice.
 The rising impacts of climate change in Central America, particularly in his homeland, deepen his urgency in advocating for global climate justice and amplifying the voices of those most affected.